spy16/radium/README.md

 Currently following implementations are available:

 1. `sources.TLDR` using the awesome [tldr-pages](https://github.com/tldr-pages/tldr) project
 2. `sources.LearnXInY` using the awesome [Learn X In Y Minutes](https://github.com/adambard/learnxinyminutes-docs) project
 3. `cheatsh.CheatSh` using the awesome [cheat.sh](https://github.com/chubin/cheat.sh) project
 4. `sources.Radium` which can be used to query other `radium` servers to enable distributed setup
-5. `sources.Wikipedia` which queries and extracts first paragraph from [Wikipedia](https://en.wikipedia.org)
+5. `wikipedia.Wikipedia` which queries and extracts first paragraph from [Wikipedia](https://en.wikipedia.org)
+6. `duckduckgo.DuckDuckGo` which uses [DuckDuckGo Instant Answer API](https://api.duckduckgo.com/)

+See [sources/README.md](./sources/README.md) for more information

 ## TODO: